 In order to check the influence of income this variable was grouped into ordinal classes.
 The income information in the sample is on the average daily income, from which five groups, each containing two percentiles of the population, were constructed.
-Group one is from one to 92 DM, group two from 93 to 115 DM, group three from 116 to 136 DM, group four from 137 to 177 DM and finally group five is 178 DM and over28.
-The analysis shows, that the probability of experiencing early retirement type unemployment is higher for groups with higher income, with the exception of the highest income group that is therefore not represented in Figure 16.
+It turns out that the probability of experiencing early retirement type unemployment is higher for groups with higher income, with the exception of the highest income group which is therefore not represented in Figure 16.
+Using unemployment as a bridge from employment to retirement is something one has to able to afford, not something that is imposed on the least affluent.